Concordia’s Ursula Eicker co-authors a policy brief on G20’s global sustainability approach

-Ursula Eicker, Concordia professor and Canada Excellence Research Chair in Smart, Sustainable and Resilient Cities and Communities, has contributed to a G20 cities policy that could impact sustainability research on a global scale.
+Ursula Eicker, Concordia professor and Canada Excellence Research Chair in Smart, Sustainable and Resilient Cities and Communities, has contributed to a G20 cities policy brief that could impact sustainability research on a global scale.

 It’s a fitting task for Eicker, co-founder of Concordia’s Next-Generation Cities Institute.
 She leads a diverse team of faculty and researchers who collaborate on creating green, affordable and inclusive neighbourhoods and sustainable solutions for cities.

 Her own work as a physicist mainly focuses on developing innovative strategies for zero-carbon cities.
 Eicker has also led a variety of research projects — as well as writing six books and more than 400 publications — on topics like energy efficiency in buildings and sustainable energy supply systems.